-NO SPILLS

-AT THE

-DEALING

-PUMP

-WITH

-SPILLS

-BLACK

-WATER

-GRAY

-WATER

-WASTE

-CLEAN

-WATER

-DISPOSAL

-WRC

-lim Nash

-Use an absorbent bib or collar, available at most boating shops, to collect any spills during refueling.
+NO SPILLS AT THE PUMP Use an absorbent bib or collar, available at most boating shops, to collect any spills during refueling.
 Wipe up any drips from re-fueling.
 The Coast Guard recommends filling tanks to 90% to allow for expansion due to heat, and to prevent overfills.

-PRACTICES

-CLEAN BOATING

-Immediately report any spills to the marina.
+DEALING WITH SPILLS Immediately report any spills to the marina.
 In open waters, call the U.S. Coast Guard National Response Center (1-800-424-8802).
 Never use dish soap or detergent to break up a spill, as that just disperses the oil or gas, making it harder to collect.
 Spill responses will vary depending on location, material, and amount spilled.

-This is the sewage from your on-board bathroom.
+BLACK WATER This is the sewage from your on-board bathroom.
 While there are various systems available, dumping them directly into the lake is always illegal.
 Systems should be checked for leaks and manufacturer's guidelines must be followed.

-Untreated water from your onboard sinks and showers, and the wastewater from cleaning your boat with detergents is a major polluter of the marine environment.
+GRAY WATER Untreated water from your onboard sinks and showers, and the wastewater from cleaning your boat with detergents is a major polluter of the marine environment.
 Use care to prevent gray water from impacting your local waters and wildlife.

-Marine debris not only harms important habitats and wildlife, but also can cause damage to your boat.
+WASTE DISPOSAL Marine debris not only harms important habitats and wildlife, but also can cause damage to your boat.
 Prevent waste from entering our waterways by: reducing, reusing and recycling.
 Remember to take everything you bring on the water, off the water.

-Remember, eventually all the water poured down drains will drain out into the Clinton River and Lake St. Clair.
-We can all do our part by being cognizant of our relationship to our fresh waters!
+CLEAN WATER Remember, eventually all the water poured down drains will drain out into the Clinton River and Lake St. Clair.
+We can all do our part by being aware of our relationship to our fresh waters!
+VISIT US AT CRWC.ORG O @CLINTONRIVERWATERSHED

-Sun Actor States
+This project has been funded wholly or in part through Michigan Department of Environment, Great Lakes, and Energy's Nonpoint Source Program using Watershed Council Support funds.